pauldoescyber/Office-Network/README.md

-# Small-Office-network-topology
+# Office-network-topology
-This is a small network topology built on CISCO to mimic a small office network network enviroment.
+This is an office network topology built on Cisco packet tracer to mimic an office network enviroment.
+# Project overview